greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 	McClellan's approach will be particularly interesting for some in that he suggests that one can use 19th century English to gain insights into the meaning of particular Book of Mormon passages without necessarily arguing that the text is a product of the 19th century.

-I write this essay as someone who long practiced in The Church of Jesus Christ of Latter-day Saints but who now practices in Community of Christ.
-I am doubtful of the Book of Mormon's historicity in the same way I am doubtful of the historicity of much of the Hebrew Bible[^7]; yet, I strongly believe the Book of Mormon—like the Hebrew Bible—has much to teach us and is therefore valuable as scripture.
-To borrow a phrase often applied to the Bible, I take the Book of Mormon seriously but not literally.

-[^7]: That is, what Christians have typically referred to as the Old Testament.

 ## Jacob's Temple Sermon is About Interpreting Scripture